HackerPolice/MissedIT/README.md

 ```
 ## Injecting using the load script

-First of all, make sure CS:GO is open, and you are not in any official valve server.
+First of all, make sure **CS:GO is not open**, and you are **not in any official valve server**.
 However, it is not recommended to inject while CS:GO is loading into a map.

 Navigate to the directory where MissedIT was built if you have not ready.
 ```bash